 Baños de Agua Santa is a gateway to hiking trails and waterfall excursions

-Baños de Agua Santa, or Baños, is named for its healing hot springs that come from the Tungurahua volcano.
+Baños de Agua Santa, or Baños, is named for its healing hot springs powered by the Tungurahua volcano.
 Today, relax, walk around town, or head into the mountains and jungle for an adventure.
 Be sure to dress for all weather conditions, as the temperature can change quickly.
 Pick a trail along Tungurahua, leading to more of the area's waterfalls.
 You can also rent a bike and follow the 15-mile (25 km) cycling route Ruta de las Cascadas (Route of the Waterfalls) from Baños to Puyo, which will take you through seven waterfalls, including the most significant, Pailón del Diablo (Devil's Cauldron).

 You could also embark on the approximately 2.5-mile (4 km) trek to Pailón del Diablo from Baños.
 After a hike down, get a full view of the cascades' height—approximately 262 feet (80 m) or 24 stories.
 For a relaxing afternoon or evening back in Baños town, take a dip in the mineral pools at Termas de la Virgen or El Refugio.